 Italy is the third largest economy in Europe, with a burgeoning ecommerce sector and a hold of 3.65% in the world’s consumer market, offering good opportunities for businesses.
-Consider Italy if you’re looking to get a foothold in the European market and take advantage of its potential as a distribution center.
+Consider Italy if you’re looking to get a foothold in the European market and take advantage of its potential as a distribution centre.

 After reading this guide you will understand the opportunities presented by Italy and how to take make the most of them, as well as have a general understanding of Italy’s place in the global balance of powers and why this affects businesses.

-2 Growing your business in Italy
+2 Expanding business to Italy

 Italy is the third largest economy in Europe and the eighth largest in the world by nominal GDP.
-The per capita GDP is $36,300, and its population of 62 million is concentrated around Rome, Naples and along the Mediterranean and Atlantic Coasts.
+The per capita GDP is $36,300, and its population of 62 million is concentrated around Rome, Naples and along the Mediterranean and Adriatic Coasts.
 It is listed by Forbes as the #42 Best Country for Business and #28 in terms of Ease of Doing Business.

 - Over 30% of Italians are between the ages of 35 to 54